-The Company complies with the accounting and reporting requirements of ASC 740, "Income Taxes," which requires the recognition of deferred tax assets and liabilities for both the expected impact of differences between the financial statement and tax basis of assets and liabilities and for the expected future tax benefit to be derived from tax loss and tax credit carry forwards.
+The Company accounts for income taxes under ASC 740, "Income Taxes."
+ASC 740, Income Taxes, requires the recognition of deferred tax assets and liabilities for both the expected impact of differences between the unaudited condensed financial statements and tax basis of assets and liabilities and for the expected future tax benefit to be derived from tax loss and tax credit carry forwards.
 ASC 740 additionally requires a valuation allowance to be established when it is more likely than not that all or a portion of deferred tax assets will not be realized.

-ASC 740 also clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements and prescribes a recognition threshold and a measurement process for financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
+ASC 740 also clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
+ASC 740 also provides guidance on derecognition, classification, interest and penalties, accounting in interim period, disclosure and transition.

-The Company recognizes accrued interest and penalties related to unrecognized tax benefits, if any, as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2021.
+The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2022 and 2021.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
-The Company is subject to income tax examinations by major taxing authorities since inception.